-Dave’s Apps are written by an independent developer who enthusiastically supports the product and listens to suggestions.
-Click on either of the two e-mail links below to send a message to the developer.
+Dave’s apps are written by an independent developer who enthusiastically supports the product and listens to suggestions.

 None at the moment.
 Make sure you have the latest version of your app installed.
 If you have questions, feel free to contact support.